Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 The atmosphere is just as welcoming as the steaks sizzling off the grill.
 I’d truly recommend it!

-There are undoubtedly a lot of travel tips to help plan your trip, but I believe the following are worthy to point out:
+There are undoubtedly a lot of travel tips to help plan your trip, but I believe the following are worth pointing out:

-- You may find Cologne to be a little dirty and dislike it, which is fine.
+- You may find Cologne to be a bit unclean, but that’s just part of its charm.
 Everybody has a unique travel experience.
-A true traveller, however, will always find beauty in every city.
+A true traveller, however, will always find beauty in every city

 - Sundays are referred to as “Ruhetag” or “Day of Rest” in Germany.
-On Sundays, a lot of stores, including some supermarkets, as well as certain restaurants, are closed.
-So if you’re only going to be there for one day, don’t plan your trip for a Sunday.
+Many stores, including some supermarkets and certain restaurants, remain closed on Sundays.
+So if you’re only going to be there for one day, don’t plan your trip for a Sunday

 Absolutely!
 But it depends on how you like to travel.
 If you’d like to learn about another German city that was badly damaged during World War II but was rebuilt and has wonderful high Gothic architecture, then I’d advise making at least one trip to Cologne.